America’s Oldest Jewish House of Worship

 Entrance of Touro Synagogue

 The end of the nineteenth century ushered in new life for the Touro Synagogue with the arrival of the eastern European Jews to the United States.
 In 1881, this “new” Jewish community of Newport petitioned Congregation Shearith Israel in New York City to reopen Touro Synagogue for services.
-The fledgling Newport congregation invited Abraham Pereira Mendes of London to lead them.
+Subsequently, Congregation Shearith Israel with the concurrence of the Newport City Council (who were the trustees of the Judah Touro Ministerial Fund) invited Abraham Pereira Mendes of London to be their new spiritual leader.
 He arrived in 1883 and served as their rabbi for ten years.
 The newcomers incorporated themselves as Congregation Jeshuat Israel.
 Congregation Shearith Israel required Jeshuat Israel to function as an Orthodox community following the traditional Spanish and Portuguese rituals.
-In May of 2016, a Rhode Island court declared Congregation Jeshuat Israel the legal trustees of Touro Synagogue and relieved Shearith Israel of control of the building and its contents.

 The non-profit, non-sectarian organization Friends of Touro Synagogue, now called the Touro Synagogue Foundation, was established in 1948 to aid in raising funds to maintain the building and grounds and publicize the history of Touro Synagogue.
 Each year, the Touro Synagogue Foundation holds a public reading of the George Washington Letter as a celebration and pronouncement of religious freedom.